 Laura Chasman: Here Today, Gone Tomorrow

-July 12 - November 1, 2025
+July 12 - November 2, 2025

-Laura Chasman captures an art world that is increasingly transitory and mobile.
-Her series of fleeting moments observed at art fairs over the years are painted on FedEx shipping boxes.
-With quickly rendered brushstrokes, Chasman shows us the art dealers at work, the visitors with glazed expressions, the waiting, the watching, and, of course, the art.
-Each scene is a snapshot in time, preserving a moment that is quickly lost in the business of selling art.
+Laura Chasman captures an art world that is increasingly transient and on the move.
+She paints fleeting moments observed at art fairs over the years with quickly rendered brushstrokes, showing us the art dealers at work, the visitors with glazed expressions, the waiting, the watching, and, of course, the art.

 ABOUT THE ARTIST